timvink/mkdocs-git-revision-date-localized-plugin/docs/howto/specify-locale.md

 ## 2. Page locale set by metadata

-The [Metadata](https://python-markdown.github.io/extensions/meta_data/) adds the ability to attach arbitrary key-value pairs to a document via front matter written in YAML syntax before the Markdown.
-Enable it via mkdocs.yml:
+The [Metadata](https://python-markdown.github.io/extensions/meta_data/) extension adds the ability to attach arbitrary key-value pairs to a document via front matter written in YAML syntax before the Markdown.
+Enable it in your `mkdocs.yml`:

 ```yaml
 # mkdocs.yml